-Backfat thickness was highest for the first thoracic vertebra backfat thickness, followed by Backfat thickness used for grading and multi-branched muscle middle backfat thickness (p < 0.0001, Table 4).
+Backfat thickness was highest for the first thoracic vertebra backfat thickness, followed by Backfat thickness used for grading and multi-branched muscle middle backfat thickness (p < 0.0001, Table 2).
 Backfat thickness tends to decrease from the thoracic vertebrae to the lumbar vertebrae.
+A p < 0.01.

-A study investigating the characteristics of pig carcasses using the VCS2000 yielded similar results, showing that backfat thickness was highest for the first and second thoracic vertebrae, followed by the 11th and 12th thoracic vertebrae, and the 14th thoracic to the first lumbar vertebrae and the seventh branched muscle [18].
-When comparing backfat thickness, pork belly fat percentage and the total fat percentage of gilts and barrows, barrows had higher values than gilts (p < 0.0001, Table 4).
-These results are consistent with the inverse relationship between testosterone concentration in the bloodstream and fat accumulation in the body [29].
-As testosterone concentration decreased, muscle mass, strength, and bone density decreased, whereas the proportion of fat tissue increased [30].
-When comparing the backfat thickness of barrows and gilts, barrows had thicker backfat due to lower testosterone concentrations caused by castration [10, 11].
+Table 4.
+Correlation coefficient between the carcass weight, production of primal cuts measured by the VCS2000, and auction price in gilts and barrows study investigating the characteristics of pig carcasses using the VCS2000 yielded similar results, showing that backfat thickness was highest for the first and second thoracic vertebrae, followed by the 11th and 12th thoracic vertebrae, and the 14th thoracic to the first lumbar vertebrae and the seventh branched muscle [19].
+When comparing backfat thickness, pork belly fat percentage and the total fat percentage of gilts and barrows, barrows had higher values than gilts (p < 0.0001, Table 2).
+These results are consistent with the inverse relationship between testosterone concentration in the bloodstream and fat accumulation in the body [30].
+As testosterone concentration decreased, muscle mass, strength, and bone density decreased, whereas the proportion of fat tissue increased [31].
+When comparing the backfat thickness of barrows and gilts, barrows had thicker backfat due to lower testosterone concentrations caused by castration [10,11].
 Additionally, in a study on fat content in 171-day-old Yorkshire gilts and barrows, barrows had higher fat content than gilts [12].